krlmlr/dplyr/revdep/cran.md

 ## revdepcheck results

-We checked 4380 reverse dependencies (4376 from CRAN + 4 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.
+We checked 30 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 30 new problems
+ * We saw 27 new problems
- * We failed to check 68 packages
+ * We failed to check 0 packages

 Issues with CRAN packages are summarised below.